graalvm/graalvm-demos/native-list-dir/README.md

 The `native-image` utility is a part of GraalVM.
 It is used to compile applications ahead-of-time for faster starup and lower general overhead at runtime.

-After executing the `native-image` command, check the directory, it should have produced an exacutable file `listdir`.
+After executing the `native-image` command, check the directory, it should have produced an executable file `listdir`.

 ## Running the application

 To run the application, you need to execute the `ListDir` class.
 You can run it as a normal Java application using `java`.
-Or since we have a native image prepared, you can run that directly.
+Or, since we have a native image prepared, you can run that directly.

 The `run.sh` file, executes both, and times them with the `time` utility.
 ```